 Smeerenburgfjord.
 Spitsbergen owes its name (‘pointed mountains’) to such landscapes.

 Flora and Fauna: Vegetation is mostly scarce because of the topography, mainly moss beds near bird colonies.
-The latter are the main faunal feature of the area, most important are the large colonies of Little auks (Alle alle) in different places in the area.
+The latter are the main faunal feature of the area, most important are the large colonies of little auks in different places in the area.
 Despite of the barren tundra, there are reindeer, which can walk across the ice from island to island during the winter.
-Polar bears do show up regularly, walrus (from Moffen) occasionally.
+Polar bears do show up regularly, and sometimes walrus are seen.

 Little auks in northwestern Spitsbergen.